Meikayla Moore: Club career

 After playing for various clubs in New Zealand, Moore was signed by Bundesliga newcomers 1.
 FC Köln in 2018, for whom she played eight league games in the second half of the season.
 After the club was relegated as second-to-last at the end of the season, she moved to league rivals MSV Duisburg.
 In Duisburg, she made 20 league appearances.

 On 4 November 2018, she scored her first Bundesliga goal in a 2–1 defeat to champions VfL Wolfsburg.
 Duisburg finished the season in ninth place.
 Due to injury, she was unable to play in the first half of the 2019/20 season.
 She only got fit again at the start of the second half of the season.
 At the end of August 2020, she moved to English second division club Liverpool.
 After two seasons, she moved north to Glasgow City.

 On 6 November 2024, Moore signed with Canadian club Calgary Wild FC for the inaugural Northern Super League season.
 On April 26, 2025, she scored the first goal in franchise history, in a 4-1 victory over the Halifax Tides.
+On January 28, 2026, it was announced that she had signed a contract extension to keep her with the Wild through 2027.